 Cyber-attacks can cause equipment degradation, resulting in additional costs for repairs or replacements.
 Small business cyber insurance policies can help cover these costs, especially for compromised systems with persistent or stealthy malware.

-Covers ransom fee
+Covers the ransom fee

-If a ransomware assault is successful, your company might have to decide between paying the ransom and possibly losing all of its data.
+If a ransomware attack is successful, your company might have to decide between paying the ransom and possibly losing all of its data.
 While it is usually ideal to restore data from backups, if they are unusable, a company may only be able to recover by paying for them.
-In these situations, having wide language to cover costs for the insured party can be quite helpful in covering the cost of cyber recovery.
+In these situations, having a wide language to cover costs for the insured party can be quite helpful in covering the cost of cyber recovery.

 How Much Does Cyber Insurance Cost